edertone/TurboCommons/TurboCommons-TS/extras/how to publish release/README.md

 # How to make the library available to the public:

-1 - Make sure the git tag is updated with the new project version that's been published to npm
+1 - Make sure the git tag is updated with the new project version we want to publish

 2 - Generate a release build